 8. FedLoan Servicing (PHEAA)

-FedLoan Servicing currently services the largest percentage of federal student loans at 27%.
+FedLoan Servicing supports various borrowers during repayment, including those who are under the Public Service Loan Forgiveness program (PSLF).
+Of all the federal loan servicers, FedLoan Servicing currently services the largest percentage of outstanding loans at 27%.
 That’s unfortunate for a lot of people because when you look at customer complaints, FedLoan Servicing and Navient really separate themselves from everyone else — in a bad way.

 While FedLoan fared 2.5 times better than Navient, the CFPB still received 251 complaints per million customers for FedLoan, which was over twice as much as many complaints as all the other servicers on the list.